RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_EP_MMC-2016.md

 \end{bmatrix}
 $$ {#eq:5}

-Thirdly, to ensure that the WLS method converges to the local minimum, $f$ grid search sampling is performed over larger interval ranges relative to original article.
+To ensure that the WLS method converges to the local minimum, $f$ grid search sampling is performed over larger interval ranges relative to original article.
 Particularly, for the second and third iterations used to refine the parameters precision, $f$ are here resampled over intervals of 0.2 and 0.02 instead of interval sizes of 0.1 and 0.01 proposed by Hoy and colleagues.
 On the other hand, the sample step size was maintain to